 For a relatively small area, Slovenia offers a unique mosaic of biological, geographical and cultural diversity, with dozens of major natural assets and items of significant European cultural heritage.
 Around 12,6% of Slovenia’s territory is cover by protected natural areas, 36% of the territory is protected under Natura 2000, and almost 15,000 aspects of the country’s nature have been awarded the status “valuable natural feature”.

-Nature parks of Slovenia -published by Ministry of the Environment and Spatial Planning, 2011 (in several languages)
+Nature parks of Slovenia -published by the Ministry of the Environment and Spatial Planning, 2011 (in several languages)

-Postojna cave - One of the most attractive Karst caves
+Postojna cave - one of the most attractive Karst caves

 In your pocket